max-cmoa/browsersync-reload-browser-test/README.md

       To do a build without using browsersync.
       $ gulp

-      To compile sass PLEASE NOTE THAT THIS IS BROKEN, USE SASS ON COMMAND LINE INSTEAD
-      $ gulp sassTask
-      Or run normal gulp which will run other default tasks
-      $ gulp

       To use browsersync to watch files and reload when changes are detected.
 Note: you don't have to use Local By Flywheel.
 Proxy will be either your localhost or your websigte name in Local by Flywheel.
       1. Open **gulpfile.js/tasks/browsersync.js** and change the proxy to the proper proxy.
       2. $ gulp watch